Borsuk–Ulam theorem

+In topology, the Borsuk–Ulam theorem states that every continuous map from the sphere to the plane maps some pair of antipodal points to the same point.

-Informally, the Borsuk–Ulam theorem states that, for a "balloon animal" (or any arbitrarily distorted shape) made out of a spherical balloon, and then squashed into a plane (letting the air out somehow), at least one pair of points that were opposite each other on the original sphere will be squashed onto the same point of the plane.
+Informally, for a "balloon animal" (or any arbitrarily distorted shape) made out of a spherical balloon, if it is squashed into a plane (letting the air out somehow), then at least one pair of points that were opposite each other on the original sphere will be squashed onto the same point of the plane.

-Statement
+An analogous statement is true in higher dimensions (see below).

+General statement

 Formally, the theorem states that every continuous function from an n-sphere into n-dimensional Euclidean space must map some pair of antipodal points to the same point.
 Two points on a sphere are called antipodal if they lie in exactly opposite directions from the center—like the North and South Poles.

 The Borsuk–Ulam theorem has several equivalent statements in terms of odd functions.
 Recall that $S^n$ is the n-sphere and $B^n$ is the n-ball: